 Neptune Plus ICPMS

 Housed at the Berkeley Geochronology Center, this facility consists of a Thermo Fisher Scientific Neptune Plus multi-collector ICPMS, with nine Faraday detectors with computer-switched 1011 and 1012 ohm input resistors, discrete dynode electron multiplier with ion counting and high abundance sensitivity ion energy filter, and high performance sample and skimmer cones.
 The lab also includes a Photon Machines 193 nm excimer laser ablation system capable of ultra-short pulse, with video microscope, separate CCD sample map camera, with transmitted, reflected, and ring lighting, cross polarizers, automated XY motion controller.
-Although primarily used by Warren Sharp for U-series disequilibrium applications, this lab is also used to measure U, Th and Sm concentrations by isotope dilution and U and Th spatial distributions within mounted and polished apatite crystals by laser ablation ICPMS.
-This lab was funded by NSF-EAR and the Ann and Gordon Getty Foundation.
+We use this lab to measure U, Th and Sm concentrations by isotope dilution and U and Th spatial distributions within mounted and polished apatite crystals by laser ablation ICPMS.
+This lab is also used by Warren Sharp for U-series disequilibrium applications.
+This lab was funded by an NSF-EAR grant to Sharp and Shuster, and the Ann and Gordon Getty Foundation.

 Mineral Characterization Labs

 The laboratory consists of calibrated binocular microscopes and camera systems for preparing and measuring the geometry of samples.